You get CASH

 1. You will first have to do some research to determine what your Hot Wheels are worth, find a Hot Wheels Price Guide or determine the prices of Redline Hot Wheels some other way.

-2. You will pay listing and final value fees, along with possibly other fees.
+2. You will pay listing fees, final value fees, and PayPal fees, along with possibly other fees.

 3. You will be responsible for taking clear, focused pictures, from various angles of each car.